Travis-Houston/doorbell-camera/README.md

 # OpenCV smart doorbell

-simple Doorbell camera utilize openCV and servo to Lock/Unlock doors.
+A simple doorbell camera utilizes openCV and servo to Lock/Unlock doors.

 ## Description

-This is one of my starting project for a smart doorbell system using OpenCV and raspberry pi.
-I plan to expand my project with a touchpad that will trigger a speaker as a actual doorbell and fixing the face detection in the future.
+This is one of my starting projects for a smart doorbell system using OpenCV and raspberry pi.
+I plan to expand my project with a touchpad that will trigger a speaker as a doorbell and fix face detection in the future.
-For now, The project consist of just a camera, a servo and a raspberry pi 3.
+For now, The project consists of just a camera, a servo, a touch sensor, and a Raspberry Pi 3:
+* When the sensor is touched, it will send a discord webhook message to your discord server.
+* A flask Website that shows the camera with features like: taking images, unlocking/ locking the door with a servo.

 ## How it works
 The output of the camera module (which is the live video) will be streamed through Flask.
-Through the same network, all devices will be able to see these output through a webpage through:
+Through the same network, all devices will be able to see these outputs through a webpage:
 ```
 <your raspberry pi IP:5000>
  ```

 ## Dependencies

-Install the following dependencies to create camera stream.
+You can just install the following dependencies to create a camera stream.

 ```
 sudo apt-get update